 JavaScript has many use cases.
-For one, developers can use it to create interactive and dynamic web content like video games, animations, and apps.
+Developers can utilize it to create interactive and dynamic web content, such as video games, animations, and mobile apps.
 They can also use it in browsers and backends.

-Because JavaScript is everywhere, developers must secure it to reduce the attack surface.
+Since JavaScript is ubiquitous, developers must secure it to minimize the attack surface.
 Otherwise, threat actors will exploit vulnerability gaps in JavaScript projects to access and tamper with sensitive information.

 Read on to learn about the risks of using JavaScript and the best practices for securely developing JavaScript projects.
 We’ll also cover how Kiuwan security tools can keep JavaScript projects safe.